 We will ask you to pay certain other expenses (sometimes referred to as disbursements) incurred on your behalf.
 This would include items of expenditure paid by us on your behalf such as barrister’s fees, court fees, expert fees and similar expenditure.
-They also include miscellaneous office expenses such as photocopying, fax, telephone, travelling expenses, courier fees and other out - of – pocket expenses If these sums are likely to be significant, we will either ask you to provide money on account before they are incurred, or ask you to pay them as soon as they arise.
+In appropriate cases we may also ask you to pay other expenses such as travelling expenses, photocopying (15 p per page), fax and courier fees.
+If these sums are likely to be significant, we will either ask you to provide money on account before they are incurred or ask you to pay them as soon as they arise.

 We will seek your authority before paying from monies that are held on client account for you any such fees and/or disbursements.

 You may set a limit on the charges and expenses to be incurred without further authority from you.
 We will inform you as soon as it appears that the limit may be exceeded and will not exceed the limit without first obtaining your consent.

 We will normally credit you with interest on any funds we hold in our client account on your behalf.
 Our policy on the payment of interest is as follows:

 - Interest will accrue at the rate payable by our bank on instant access deposits.
 This may be less than the rate at which you could have invested the money yourself.